15 Appropriate Movies for Spanish Class 2025

 Pachamama

-Spanish class movies
+Pachamama movie in Spanish class

 Also, the beautiful animated movie Pachamama is only found on Netflix that I have found.
 I have a guide here on TPT or Pachamama guide that is in both Spanish and English, so you can use variations in every class you teach.
 If you want to turn it into a full film unit, check out many resources in this Pachamama blog post here.